sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

   - [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)

-EDUGraphAPI is based on NodeJS (the server side) and Angular 2 (the client side).
+EDUGraphAPI is based on NodeJS (the server-side) and Angular 2 (the client-side).

 ## Prerequisites